 This fuzzy little pink-to-orange silk moth of the family Saturniidae is found across Canada and the US.
 The females are larger (maybe an inch and a half long); the males have large transparent spots on their wings.
-Both sexes have the little white spot.
+Both sexes have the little white spot on each wing.

 In Florida, these guys reproduce year round.
 Males attract the females by “buzzing” like a bee.
 The caterpillars are red and green, spiky things which prefer to eat oak leaves, but will also eat birch, maple, and hazel.
 They can be something of a pest when en masse.
 When they’re ready, they climb to the ground, burrow in to pupate, and emerge as an adult.
 The adults don’t eat.